doomhammerhell/pff-data/README.md

-# tfjs-data
+# pff-data
-Data set for tensorflow.js articles
+Data set for a simple Neural Network to predict burnt forest area